LiveInChat/livestatus/markdown/en/tos.md

 ## 5. Privacy

 Your privacy matters to us.
 You can learn how your information is handled when you use our Services by reading our Privacy Policy.
-We recommend that you review our privacy policy in detail, by using our services, you agree that LiveIn can collect, user, or transfer your information in accordance with the policy.
+We recommend that you review our privacy policy in detail, by using our services, you agree that LiveStatus can collect, user, or transfer your information in accordance with the policy.

 ## 6. The Content of Others

-LiveIn allows users, publishers, and other third parties to post content, including photos and videos.
-Anything that you post or otherwise make available on LiveIn is referred to as “User Content.”
-You retain all rights in, and are solely responsible for the User Content that you post to or transmit on LiveIn.
+LiveStatus allows users, publishers, and other third parties to post content, including photos and videos.
+Anything that you post or otherwise make available on LiveStatus is referred to as “User Content.”
+You retain all rights in, and are solely responsible for the User Content that you post to or transmit on LiveStatus.
 Whether that content is posted publicly or sent privately, the content is the sole responsibility of the user or entity that submitted it.
-Although LiveIn reserves the right to review or remove all content that appears on the Services, we do not necessarily review all of it.
+Although LiveStatus reserves the right to review or remove all content that appears on the Services, we do not necessarily review all of it.
 So we cannot—and do not—guarantee that other users or the content they provide through the Services will comply with our Terms.

-Through these Terms and our Community Guidelines, LiveIn clearly establishes limitations on how the Services should be used.
+Through these Terms and our Community Guidelines, LiveStatus clearly establishes limitations on how the Services should be used.
 However, we do not review all content, and cannot guarantee that all content on the Services will always conform to our Terms and Community Guidelines.

-## 7. Respecting the Services and LiveIn's Rights
+## 7. Respecting the Services and LiveStatus's Rights

-You agree to respect LiveIn's rights and adhere to any guidelines, support pages, or FAQ’s published by LiveIn orour affiliates.
+You agree to respect LiveStatus's rights and adhere to any guidelines, support pages, or FAQ’s published by LiveStatus orour affiliates.
 That means, among other things, you may not do, attempt to do, enable, or encourage anyone else todo, any of the following:

-* use branding, logos, icons, user interface elements, designs, photographs, videos, or any other materials LiveIn makes available via the Services, except as explicitly allowed by these Terms;
+* use branding, logos, icons, user interface elements, designs, photographs, videos, or any other materials LiveStatus makes available via the Services, except as explicitly allowed by these Terms;
-* violate or infringe LiveIn's or our affiliates’ copyrights, trademarks, or other intellectual property rights;
+* violate or infringe LiveStatus's or our affiliates’ copyrights, trademarks, or other intellectual property rights;
 * copy, modify, archive, download, upload, disclose, distribute, sell, lease, syndicate, broadcast, perform, display, make available, make derivatives of, or otherwise use the Services or the content on the Services, other than temporary files that are automatically cached by your web browser for display purposes, as otherwise expressly permitted in these Terms, as otherwise expressly permitted by us in writing, or as enabled by the Service’s intended functionality;
 * create more than one account for yourself, create another account if we have already disabled your account, attempt to access the Services through unauthorized third-party applications, solicit login credentials from other users, or buy, sell, rent, or lease access to your account, a username, or a friend link;
 * reverse engineer, duplicate, decompile, disassemble, or decode the Services (including any underlying idea or algorithm), or otherwise extract the source code of the software of the Service;